-On April 15, 1912 the Belfast built RMS Titanic sank after colliding with an iceberg, killing over 1,500 passengers and crew on board.
+On April 14, 1914, off Newfoundland, the White Star Line ship, the RMS Titanic, struck an iceberg.
+In the early hours of April 15 the Belfast-built Titanic sank, killing over 1,500 passengers and crew on board.
 This was one of the deadliest commercial peacetime maritime disasters in modern history and among those on board were many Irish.
 This is an extract from the book “The Irish Aboard the Titanic” by Senan Molony which tells the tales of the people who were on board the night the ship went down.
 This book gives those people a voice.
 In it are stories of agony, luck, self-sacrifice, dramatic escapes, and heroes left behind.

 Ticket number 35851.